risingwavelabs/risingwave-docs-legacy/cloud/console-overview.md

 #### Jobs

-You can organize your queries into several jobs.
 Jobs allow you to organize your SQL statements into groups, making it easier to manage and execute multiple queries.

 Click <img src={require('./images/icon-console-queryeditor-jobs-add.png').default} width="20px"/> to add a job.